Gaiety George

 Gaiety George (also known as Showtime) is a 1946 British historical musical film directed by George King and Leontine Sagan and starring Richard Greene, Ann Todd and Peter Graves.
-It is set in the late Victorian music hall, when an Irish impresario arrives in London.
+It was written by Peter Creswell, Richard Fisher, Katherine Strueby and Basil Woon and is set in the late Victorian music hall, when an Irish impresario arrives in London.

 The film was inspired by the memory of George Edwardes.